brock-ff/kafka-rust-test/rust-kafka/README.md

 ### `main.rs`

 1. Runs a loop in its own thread that publishes a new Data object to kafka with random contents, once per second.
-2. Runs a loop in the main thread to consume whatever's been published to kafka every 200ms.
+2. Runs a loop in the main thread to consume whatever's been published to kafka.

 ### `produce.rs`

-Produces (or publishes) some data to kafka. `produce` accepts a key and a value.
-Data must be serialized with `encode::encode`.
+Produces (or "publishes") some data to kafka. `produce` accepts a key and a value.
+Params must implement `serde::{Deserialize, Serialize}`.

 ### `consume.rs`

-Consumes (or subscribes to) data from kafka.
+Consumes (or "subscribes to") data from kafka.

 `consume` accepts one parameter (a Consumer object) and consumes the contents of kafka's queue ONCE.
 Note that we don't return the actual value(s) that we retrieved, only a pass/fail `Ok(()) or Err(...)`.
 We don't return the values because there may not be any, and trying to pass those values around could become very spaghetti.